 Configuration for email only, on supported devices as outlined in the Mobile Exchange service documentation.

-IACS DSS will install Operating System, Virus, Spyware, and the Microsoft Office suite of applications, and will manage Operating System, Office, virus, and spyware updates for departments.
+MCS will install Operating System, Virus, Spyware, and the Microsoft Office suite of applications, and will manage Operating System, Office, virus, and spyware updates for departments.